OHDSI/OhdsiStudies/README.md

 cd MethodsLibraryPleEvaluation
 ```

-Switch to the source repository master branch:
+Switch to the source repository master branch if needed:

 ```git
 git checkout master